Many are conflating the two terms, but they have distinct meanings within the video marketplace.

 The opposite of lean back is lean in or lean forward video.
 This refers to short-form digital content that generally comes from traditional publishers, digital media companies, and user-generated content – content you watch in short spurts, leaning in and browsing with less commitment.

-Lean in content is dominated by two 800-pound gorillas (YouTube and Facebook), a multitude of mid-tier players like Vox, Mashable, BuzzFeed, and Thrillist, and a longtail of hundreds or thousands of smaller, emerging media companies.
+Lean in content is dominated by two 800-pound gorillas (TikTok and YouTube), a multitude of mid-tier players like Vox, Mashable, BuzzFeed, and Thrillist, and a longtail of hundreds or thousands of smaller, emerging media companies.
 These videos are primarily viewed on mobile and typically user generated, influencer content that is not only engaging, but viral and easily shareable.

 It’s critical that you understand changing viewer behaviors and meet your audiences where and how they want to watch your programming, whether it’s long or short.
 And, although OTT and cross-screen channels should never be a replacement for owned and operated hubs, the large, growing market makes it a necessity for those within the video marketplace to start investing in these areas if they haven’t already.